blinklad/plore/readme.md

 * Changing assertions to error codes to prevent crashing when a stabler version is made.
 * ...
 Many more ...

-### Building
+## Building
-Currently, there is only a Windows implementation.
+Currently, there is only a Windows implementation, but the application's design doesn't maintain any OS-specific logic.

-Requires Visual Studio 2019 installed to setup MSVC _only_.
-There is no `.sln` used to build plore.
+#### Windows Pre-requisites/Microsoft Craziness
+MSVC is the only supported compiler, no plans to support LLVM/Mingw.

+There is no `.sln` used, nor any other build system.
+Visual Studio is required "only" to install the correct development environment.

+However, we are not out of the woods yet, that is a *big* "only".
-Assuming you have Visual Studio 2019's `vcvarsall.bat` installed at `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvarsall.bat`...
+For the [tiny build script](build.bat) to work, it assumes Visual Studio has placed `vcvarsall.bat` in `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvarsall.bat`, or wherever you installed Visual Studio.

+Locating Windows development files on a Windows system is unfortunately [an unsolved problem] problem](https://gist.github.com/Kalinovcic/b4d9cc55a37f929cb62320763e8fbb47).
+`vcvarsall.bat` has a different naming convention and installation location between Visual Studio versions.

+So, have fun with that.

+#### Actual build steps
 0. (optional) Tweak the file extension handlers in `plore_file.h` to programs of your choice.

+1. Run the build script (with the `meta` argument if building for the first time), `$ build.bat meta`.
-1. Run `build.bat meta`, which runs three compilation passes: a metaprogram pre-pass for generating fonts, the application's `.dll`, and the WinMain entry point.
+This runs three compilation passes: A metaprogram pre-pass for generating fonts, the application's `.dll`, and the WinMain entry point.
+Note that the this is three translation units per compilation as unity/jumbo builds are used throughout.

 2. Launch the executable from the parent directory of `build`, i.e., `$ build\win32_plore.exe`.

-There is currently no discovery of the executable's runtime location, so make sure to run it from the parent of `build`.
+There is very limited discovery of the executable's runtime location, so make sure to run it from the parent of `build`.

 In release mode, this will not matter, as the application will be a single, statically-linked executable.

+In development mode, re-compiling the application into `plore.dll` allows for _hot code re-loading_.

 ### "Documentation"/notes
 The codebase is scattered with comments where they are useful.